-- The student entry deadline is December 7th-December 10th, 2020.
+- The student entry deadline is December 6th-December 10th, 2021.
 Pieces must be placed in the Reflections collection box at their school.
 Pieces will be judged on the local level in December.
 The results of the local judging are withheld until our local celebration/awards ceremony in April.
-Parents/students will be notified if their piece is advancing on to the State of Ohio in late January via U.S. mail.
+Parents/students will be notified if their piece is advancing on to the State of Ohio in late January via email.

 - Parents/students will be notified in late March if their students piece placed at the State of Ohio, and will be advancing onto the National PTA.
 You will receive an e-mail from the local Reflections chair, and a letter in the mail from the State of Ohio.